apache/cordova-app-harness/README.md

         cd CordovaAppHarness
         cordova platform add android
         cordova platform add ios
-        cordova plugin add ../Repo/cordova-app-harness/plugins/CordovaAppHarnessPlugin
+        cordova plugin add ../Repo/AppBundle
         cordova plugin add ../Repo/zip/
-        cordova plugin add ../Repo/chrome-cordova/plugins/*
         cp -rf ../Repo/cordova-app-harness/www app/www
         cp -rf ../Repo/cordova-app-harness/hooks .cordova/hooks
         cordova prepare

-*   Get a copy of the google-play-services.jar
-*   Put the cordova.jar and the google-play-services.jar in the CordovaAppHarness/platforms/android/libs folder.
+*   Put the cordova.jar in the CordovaAppHarness/platforms/android/libs folder.
 (Note you may want to link the cordova-android project directly instead of adding a built jar so you can easily make changes to cordova-android and test the app harness)
 *   Replace the contents of CordovaAppHarness/platforms/ios/CordovaLib with /Repo/cordova-ios/CordovaLib
 *   Go to eclipse and got to new, other, android, android project from existing code.
 Navigate to CordovaAppHarness/platforms/android and then add the project
 *   Double click the  .xcodeproj file in CordovaAppHarnessNew/platforms/ios/